jasonxia17/CS125_Lab3/README.md

-# CS125_Lab3
+# TextAnalyzer

 Converts txt files from the internet into an array of words.
-Provides various functions to analyze that array of words.
+Provides various functions to analyze that array of words, including word counting, unique word counting, and word frequencies